+LOS ANGELES -- The DVD format is here to stay, even as the industry evolves and changes in response to new trends and technological advances, according to a cluster of recent studies.
 For example, DEG: The Entertainment Group here has reported a 59% increase in DVD software shipments for the third quarter of this year over the same period in 2003.
 Figures compiled by Kaplan, Swicker & Simha, Encino, Calif., for DEG showed 340 million DVDs shipped in the third quarter, for a total of ...

 REGISTER TO VIEW THIS ARTICLE - Register for a Free Account